DataDog/documentation/content/en/real_user_monitoring/session_replay/_index.md

 ### Disable Session Replay

 To stop session recordings, remove `startSessionReplayRecording()` and set `sessionReplaySampleRate` to `0`.
-This stops collecting data for RUM & Session Replay's [Browser Premium plan][7], which includes replays, resources, and long tasks.
+This stops collecting data for [Browser RUM & Session Replay plan][7], which includes replays.

 In order to apply these configurations, upgrade the [RUM Browser SDK][5] to a version >= 3.6.